webprinc3ss/horiseon-refactor/README.md

 Under Head
 1. <title> tag changed text "Horiseon"

+Utility Styles
+1. Moved a, p, floats to new section in CSS called "utility styles."

 Under Header
 2. <div class="header"> changed to "header"
 3. <div> holding nav elements renamed to "nav"
 4. Renamed styles in .css from .header to header and from div to .nav.

 Under Hero
+1. Change <div> to <section> with a class of "hero" in HTML.

+Under Content
+1. Change <div> to <section> with a class of "content" in HTML.